 This is important because often the psychological component of knee surgery recovery weighs down on an individual.

-They begin to wrestle with the notion that they may never be as good as they once were.
+They can begin to wrestle with the notion that they may never be as good as they once were.

 This can significantly impair your confidence moving forward.
+Or, an opportunity to develop true grit.

 So what should you expect within the first couple of weeks after surgery?